ShiviPro/progress-checklist/MajorProject_1.md

   - [x] Price: A radio button to sort from high to low.

 ## Product Detail Page
-- [ ] If you click on any product you should be redirected to a single product page with all its details & the "Addto Cart" & "Add to Wishlist" buttons.
+- [x] If you click on any product you should be redirected to a single product page with all its details & the "Add to Cart" & "Add to Wishlist" buttons.

+_Note: Certain UI bugs need to be fixed.
+Also, certain components like ratings need to be added in the details page._

 ## Wishlist Management